Semantic-Org/Semantic-UI-React/README.md

 which are consumed by the variables and overrides in the parent theme

-I wrote it like this to be able to create nested themes that share common characteristics, e.g. light and dark themes for the same application where color variables are defined in the child theme, and the overrides are defined in the parent theme, which consume the color variables.
+I wrote it like this to be able to create nested themes that share common characteristics, e.g. light and dark themes for the same application where color variables are defined in the child themes, and the overrides are defined in the parent theme, which consume the color variables.

 I also added the capability of using Font Awesome native classes so you can write